Jargon64/screeps-js-starter-with-vscode-private-server-deploy/README.md

 Run `npm install` after checking out.
 You might need to restart VSCode after this.

-Configure your credentials for either the official or a private server (or both) in the `credentials.js` file and when you are ready to deploy, pres `Ctrl + Shift + B` in VSCode and select the desired build action from the list.
+Configure your credentials for either the official or a private server (or both) in the `credentials.js` file and when you are ready to deploy, press `Ctrl + Shift + B` in VSCode and select the desired build action from the list.

 The email address it wants is your Steam email address.